• Skip to primary navigation

 (See recipe card below for quantities.)

-- Combine roasted Hatch Chiles, pineapple, onion, cilantro, basil, oil and Hatch Chile powder.
+- Combine the roasted chiles, pineapple, onion, cilantro, basil, oil and Hatch Chile (or Ancho) powder.
 Season to taste with salt and pepper.

 Serving Suggestions